feyzatopgul/Burger-Finder/README.md

 ## Future Development Goals

-- Pagination can be performed to fetch more data
+- Pagination can be added to fetch and display more places
 - Autocomplete for location search can be added in SearchView
 - Login/Logout and cloud integration can be added for multi device usage